SeanSoraghan/Feature-Extractor/README.md

 #Amplitude
 Onset - the onset value will be 1 when an onset is detected and 0 otherwise.

-RMS - the root-mean-squared amplitude of the audio signal.
+RMS (Amplitude) - the root-mean-squared amplitude of the audio signal.
 This is the average 'volume' of the signal.

 #Spectral
 Centroid (0 - 1)  - the spectral centroid of the signal.
 This can be a good indication of the 'brightness' of a sound.